Holocaust by Bullets: Steps of the Holocaust by bullets

 In each village, the steps through which the Holocaust by bullets occurred were different.
 In certain cases, the Jews were asked to congregate in a common location, then loaded into trucks and taken to killing sites.
 Upon arrival, they were forced to take off their clothes and were shot in groups.
 Most of the time, the shooters were Nazis, but Desbois' interviews sometimes mention the requisitioning of prisoners of war or local police to murder Jews.
 In addition, most witnesses recall that the Nazis forced villagers or prisoners to collect rings, earrings and gold teeth that belonged to the Jews.
 Some villagers would later take the leftover clothing of Jews for themselves.
+One can see these steps depicted in the film Come and See, (dir.
+Elem Klimov, 1985) in which a town in Belarus is subject to these steps through which the Holocaust by bullets was executed.